 Suppose we are creating a new volume group called VolGroup001.
-This volume group needs physical disk space in order to function so we allocate three disk partitions /dev/sda1, /dev/sdb1 and /dev/ sdb2.
+This volume group needs physical disk space to function, so we allocate three disk partitions /dev/sda1, /dev/sdb1, and /dev/ sdb2.
 These become physical volumes in VolGroup001.
-We would then create a logical volume called LogVol001 within the volume group made up of the three physical volumes.
+We would then create a logical volume called LogVol001 within the volume group comprising the three physical volumes.

-If we run out of space in LogVol001 we simply add more disk partitions as physical volumes and assign them to the volume group and logical volume.
+If we run out of space in LogVol001, we add more disk partitions as physical volumes and assign them to the volume group and logical volume.

-As an example of using LVM with Ubuntu we will work through an example of adding space to the / file system of a standard Ubuntu installation.
-Anticipating the need for flexibility in the sizing of the root partition (assuming, of course, that LVM partitioning option was selected during the Ubuntu installation process), Ubuntu sets up the / file system as a logical volume (called root) within a volume group called vgubuntu.
-Before making any changes to the LVM setup, however, it is important to first gather information.
+As an example of using LVM with Ubuntu, we will work through an example of adding space to the / file system of a standard Ubuntu installation.
+Anticipating the need for flexibility in the sizing of the root partition, Ubuntu sets up the / file system as a logical volume (called root) within a volume group called vgubuntu.
+Before making any changes to the LVM setup, however, it is essential first to gather information.

-Running the mount command will output information about a range of mount points, including the following entry for the root filesystem:
+Running the mount command will output information about a range of mount points, including the following entry for the home filesystem:

 Information about the volume group can be obtained using the vgdisplay command:

-As we can see in the above example, the vgubuntu volume group has a physical extent size of 4.00MiB and has a total of approximately 73GB available for allocation to logical volumes.
-Currently 18879 physical extents are allocated equaling the total capacity.
-If we want to increase the space allocated to any logical volumes in the vgubuntu volume group, therefore, we will need to add one or more physical volumes.
-The vgs tool is also useful for displaying a quick overview of the space available in the volume groups on a system:
+As we can see in the above example, the vgubuntu volume group has a physical extent size of 4.00MiB and has a total of 297.09GB available for allocation to logical volumes.
+Currently, 76054 physical extents are allocated, equaling the total capacity.
+Therefore, we must add one or more physical volumes to increase the space allocated to any logical volumes in the vgubuntu volume group.
+The vgs tool is also helpful for displaying a quick overview of the space available in the volume groups on a system:

 Information about logical volumes in a volume group may similarly be obtained using the lvdisplay command:

-As shown in the above example approximately 72 GiB of the space in volume group vgubuntu is allocated to logical volume root (for the / file system) and 980 MiB to swap_1 (for swap space).
+As shown in the above example, 293 GiB of the space in volume group vgubuntu is allocated to logical volume root (for the / file system), and 3.83 GiB to swap (for swap space).

-Clearly the space controlled by logical volume vgubuntu is provided via a physical volume located on /dev/sda1.
+Clearly, the space controlled by logical volume vgubuntu is provided via a physical volume located on /dev/sda2.

-Now that we know a little more about our LVM configuration we can embark on the process of adding space to the volume group and the logical volume contained within.
+Now that we know more about our LVM configuration, we can add space to the volume group and the logical volume contained within.

-In the remainder of this chapter we will assume that a new disk has been added to the system and that it is being seen by the operating system as /dev/sdb.
-We shall also assume that this is a new disk that does not contain any existing partitions.
-If existing partitions are present they should be backed up and then the partitions deleted from the disk using the fdisk utility.
-For example, assuming a device represented by /dev/sdb containing one partition as follows:
+In the remainder of this chapter, we will assume that a new disk has been added to the system and that the operating system sees it as /dev/sdb.
+We shall also assume this is a new disk with no existing partitions.
+If existing partitions are present, they should be backed up, and then the partitions should be deleted from the disk using the fdisk utility.
+For example, assuming a device represented by /dev/sdb containing two partitions as follows:

-Once any filesystems on this partition have been unmounted, they can be deleted as follows:
+Once any filesystems on these partitions have been unmounted, they can be deleted as follows:

-Before moving to the next step, be sure to remove any entries in the /etc/fstab file for these filesystems so that the system does not attempt to mount them on the next reboot.
+Before moving to the next step, remove any entries in the /etc/fstab file for these filesystems so that the system does not attempt to mount them on the next reboot.